Code-Institute-Submissions/pawoods-project2/README.md

    - Fixed by declaring the `timeInterval` variable globally and clearing the interval before setting it within the `startTimer` function.

+7. Bug found on smallest devices in landscape mode where the content overflowed the "screen" containers.

+   - Fixed by changing the appropriate screen container classes height to `fit-content` which allowed them to be scrolled.
+This is contained within a media query with `max-height: 450px` so as not to change mobile devices in potrait mode or landscape tablets/desktops.

 #### Unfixed Bugs

 There are no unfixed bugs that I am aware of.